The zend_string API

 return zend_string_copy(str);

 Unlike GC_ADDREF(), the zend_string_addref() function will handle immutable strings properly.
 However, the function that is used most often by far is zend_string_copy().
-This function also only increments the refcount, but also returns the original string.
+This function not only increments the refcount, but also returns the original string.
 This makes code more readable in practice.

 While a zend_string_dup() function that performs an actual copy of the string (rather than only a refcount increment) also exists, the behavior is often considered confusing, because it only copies non-immutable strings.
 If you want to force a copy of a string, you are better off creating a new one using zend_string_init().